priyadarshi001/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator doing basic mathematical operations
+A simple calculator doing basic mathematical operations designed using HTML5, CSS3 and JavaScript